 Chase Castle

 Chase Castle is a cultural historian of music.
 He is currently a Robert M. Kingdon Fellow in the Institute for Research in the Humanities at the University of Wisconsin-Madison.
-His research concerns the social lives of music—how it plays out in ordinary experiences, how it transforms across space and time, how it contains a sensational power.
+His research concerns the social lives of music—how it plays out in ordinary experiences, how it transforms across space and time, how it contains sensational power.
 Castle specializes in American religious music across the nineteenth and twentieth centuries.
 His current book project, The Gospel in Black and White: Race and Popular Culture in American Hymns, uncovers African American and white musical influences in the formation of gospel hymns, a popular sacred genre that rose to prominence between 1875 and 1915.
 Unlike previous scholarship that often separates Black from white histories and treats African American music primarily in terms of spirituals, Castle’s research casts a wider net to consider how racial politics played out in pervasive, popular, sacred practices.
-His work explores archives, affect, and material culture to understand how music operates in historical phenomenology.
+He uses material archives and affect theory to show how music operates in cultural history.
 Castle received a PhD in Music from the University of Pennsylvania in May 2024.
 He is also an active organist and choral conductor.

 Curriculum Vitae